 In the last major release, Couchbase Server 5.0, we introduced Plasma – New Storage Engine and also the support for Index Replicas in the Index Service.
 We have continued to build on these new features in our upcoming release.

-The themes of agility, performance and better manageability continue to remain prominent in the new release of Couchbase Server 5.5 – currently available as a Developer Build.
+The themes of agility, performance and better manageability continue to remain prominent in the new release of Couchbase Server 5.5.

 Couchbase Server 5.5 introduces the following key Indexing improvements:

 Global Secondary Indexes in Couchbase have traditionally resided on a single node.
 This means that index nodes have, traditionally, only been able to scale up vertically.
 This improved performance whenever queries would fetch contiguous results – a la pagination with OFFSET and LIMIT clauses.
 But, if an index could not fit into a single node, then it had to be manually split into multiple indexes based on a predicate – this led to partial indexes.